cedardevs/onestop/docs/developer/cli/quickstart.md

 The openapi.go file was generated using the `openapi-cli-generator` tool linked above.
 If you have `go` set up as mentioned above, you can get it with `go get github.com/danielgtaylor/openapi-cli-generator`.
 This will make `openapi-cli-generator` available.
 Refer to that repos documentation for more information.

 That library generated a command line client that allows us to inject our own middleware to marshal requests and responses.
 You can find these custom flags applied in scdr-flags.go and the parsing functions in parsing-util.go.

+The names of commands in openapi.go are determined based on the `operationId` in openapi.yaml.